 Prior to the completion of this offering, we intend to enter into a confirmatory employment letter with Mr. Murphy, our Senior Vice President and Chief Revenue Officer.
-Mr. Murphy's current annual base salary is \$300,000, and he is eligible for an annual target cash incentive payment equal to \$300,000 assuming the successful completion of this offering.
+Mr. Murphy's current annual base salary is \$300,000, and he is eligible for an annual target cash incentive payment equal to \$300,000.